tiandiao123/Baltimore_Information_website/README.md

 PapaParse: http://papaparse.com/

 To test the codes, we need a web server(I used python to initiate a web server).
 For example type: python -m SimpleHTTPServer in this directory using a terminal.
 Then open a webbrowser to type localhost:8000 to see my webpage!
 This webpage has been tested in Chrome!
+(In this case, I used Node.js command prompt to type my command: python -m SimpleHTTPServer to get the server working, and I am still trying to figure out why C3.js couldn't be loaded if I don't type my command in the terminal!)

 ###For User's side:
 You can search Baltimore data you are interested in this website.
 There are many kinds of useful data in this website such as economy, population and City's recent unemployment rate.